jedevc/pympw/README.md

 	Master Password:
 	Site Password: "n5:@PVWg&g9ACZz8fdCh"

+pympw comes with its own built in help.
+To access it, simply execute the following:

+	$ mpw --help

-For more usage of Master Password, see [here](http://masterpasswordapp.com/).
+For more information on Master Password, see [here](http://masterpasswordapp.com/).

 ## Goals